General Standards of Service

 Here’s a summary of the timelines we always aim to meet1:

 General appointments - Any appointments we make with you will be within a reasonable time of your request being made.
-It will be arranged during working hours (8am – 8pm working days, 9am – 5pm otherwise) and take no longer than four hours.
+It will be arranged during working hours (8am – 6pm working days, 9am – 1pm on a Saturday) and take no longer than four hours.

 Investigating a faulty meter (not pay as you go) - If you believe that your meter isn’t recording the energy you are using correctly then we‘ll investigate it within 5 working days.